Code of Conduct

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

-We invite all participate, and the community, to help us create safe and positive experiences for everyone.
+We invite all participants, and the community, to help us create safe and positive experiences for everyone.
 With your help, this event can be a great experience for everyone!

 CoC Violations